mekanics/Doctrine2REST/README.markdown

     $server->setPassword('changeme');

 If you have a more complex need for authentication you can override the callback used to check for valid credentials.
-In this example we'll use a Closer to demonstrate:
+In this example we'll use a Closure to demonstrate:

     $callback = function ($username, $password) {
         // check if username and password exists in the database